-We took a look at quotes across more than twenty companies, and here are the average costs of car insurance by age:
+We took a look at quotes across more than twenty companies.
+We found that the youngest and oldest drivers pay significantly more than drivers in the middle.
+Here are the average costs of car insurance by age:

-Additionally, there are steps drivers can take to get discounts on their auto insurance.
+Discounts are an easy way for young and senior drivers to save money on their premiums.
 Maintaining good grades (for young drivers still in school), and taking defensive driving or other driver re-education courses can save drivers up to 10% on their car insurance costs.

 For seniors, companies like Allstate offer a "55 and Retired" discount where safe drivers over the age of 55 who are retired will automatically qualify for a 10% discount.
 Some companies also allow drivers over the age of 55 to re-take defensive driving courses in order to qualify for discounts.